 Millions of Americans have pledged allegiance to their credit cards.

-Here are two expensive examples of how such loyalty might cost you:
+Here are two expensive examples of how being loyal to a credit card can cost you:

 If you carry a balance on your credit card — as opposed to paying off the full balance each month — the interest rate is arguably the most important card feature.